 Graduate Pediatric Clinical Nutrition Training Program

-Children's of Alabama in conjunction with a graduate nutrition program offers a 9-month clinical pediatric nutrition assistantship.
+Children's of Alabama offers a 9-month clinical pediatric nutrition assistantship.
 The position is referred to as a nutrition resident.
-This 9-month program typically coincides with the academic year.
+This 9-month program typically begins in Mid-August and concludes in late May of the following year.

 The pediatric assistantship is designed to provide a broad knowledge base, skills and professional resources to practice in pediatric acute, critical and ambulatory care settings.
-The assistantship includes 20-hours/week of clinical work experience that can be counted toward graduate course credit.
+The assistantship includes 40-hours/week of clinical work experience that can be counted toward graduate course credit if a Master’s degree is not yet completed.
 Children's offers a competitive biweekly stipend.
-Candidates must present proof of current, valid license for Dietetics/Nutrition Practice for the state of Alabama.
+Candidates must present or obtain current, valid license for Dietetics/Nutrition Practice for the state of Alabama.
 The nutrition resident must successfully pass the CDR exam for registered dietitians within 2 months of beginning the assistantship.

 The assistantship includes weekly rotations with the department's staff of registered dietitians, lactation consultants and dietetic technicians offering the nutrition resident an exposure to a wide range of experiences in management of disease states in both the inpatient and outpatient settings.
-During the last months of the program, the nutrition resident focuses on the care of children in a chosen subspecialty area.
-Research is required as part of the assistantship and is completed in this area of subspecialization.
+Once initial training and rotations are completed, the nutrition resident focuses on the care of children in a chosen subspecialty area, or provides staff relief as needed.
+Research is offered and encouraged as part of the assistantship.

 |Burns and General Surgery||Rehab Medicine|